 Richard Branson's Virgin Galactic to go public by year-end

-Richard Branson's space-tourism venture, Virgin Galactic, plans to go public as part of a deal with a special purpose acquisition company (SPAC) created by Social Capital LP Chief Executive Officer Chamath Palihapitiya, a person familiar with the matter said.
+Billionaire Richard Branson's space-tourism venture, Virgin Galactic, plans to go public by the end of this year as part of a deal with a special purpose acquisition company (SPAC) created by venture-capital firms Social Capital and Hedosophia, the companies said on Tuesday.

 REUTERS: British billionaire Richard Branson's Virgin Galactic plans a stock market listing by the end of the year, giving it the much-needed funds to take on Jeff Bezos' Blue Origin and Elon Musk's SpaceX in the race to space.

-The company will list its shares as part of a merger with Social Capital Hedosophia Holdings Corp, a special purpose acquisition company, which will also take a 49per cent stake in Virgin Galactic.
+The company will list its shares as part of a merger with Social Capital Hedosophia Holdings Corp, a special purpose acquisition company (SPAC), which will also take a 49per cent stake in Virgin Galactic for about US$800 million, a source who worked on the deal told Reuters.

+The SPAC deal allows Virgin Galactic to go public sooner, compared with a traditional initial public offering, which the company might have considered in six to nine months following its first commercial flight, the source said.

+"They were working on this deal for the best part of nine months.
+Part of the work was getting Branson comfortable with the idea of going public via a SPAC, a concept which he wasn't familiar with at the start of the process," according to the source.

 Branson founded Virgin Galactic in 2004 to cash in on burgeoning demand for satellite launch services and, eventually, space travel, a market long dominated by industry stalwarts such as United Launch Alliance - a partnership between Boeing Co and Lockheed Martin Corp.